github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts.md

 There are some additional features that can help you to evaluate alerts in order to better prioritize and manage them.
 You can:

 * Check the validity of a secret, to see if the secret is still active. {% ifversion fpt or ghes %}**Applies to {% data variables.product.company_short %} tokens only**.{% endif %} For more information, see "[Checking a secret's validity](#checking-a-secrets-validity)."{% ifversion secret-scanning-validity-check-partner-patterns %}
-* Perform an "on-demand" validity check, to get the most up to date validiation status.
+* Perform an "on-demand" validity check, to get the most up to date validation status.
 For more information, see "[Performing an on-demand-validity-check](#performing-an-on-demand-validity-check)."{% endif %}{% ifversion secret-scanning-github-token-metadata %}
 * Review a token's metadata. **Applies to {% data variables.product.company_short %} tokens only**.
 For example, to see when the token was last used.
 For more information, see "[Reviewing {% data variables.product.company_short %} token metadata](#reviewing-github-token-metadata)."{% endif %}

 ## Checking a secret's validity